hothero/awesome-rails-gem/README.md

 * [Lograge](https://github.com/roidrage/lograge) - An attempt to tame Rails' default policy to log everything.

 ## Debug
+* [byebug](https://github.com/deivid-rodriguez/byebug) - Byebug is a simple to use, feature rich debugger for Ruby 2.
+It uses the new TracePoint API for execution control and the new Debug Inspector API for call stack navigation, so it doesn't depend on internal core sources.
+	* [pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) - Pry navigation commands via byebug.
+* [pry-rails](https://github.com/rweng/pry-rails) - Avoid repeating yourself, use pry-rails instead of copying the initializer to every rails project.
+This is a small gem which causes rails console to open pry.
+It therefore depends on pry.
+* [awesome_print](https://github.com/michaeldv/awesome_print) - Awesome Print is a Ruby library that pretty prints Ruby objects in full color exposing their internal structure with proper indentation.
+* [web-console](https://github.com/rails/web-console) - Web Console is a debugging tool for your Ruby on Rails applications.
+* [spring](https://github.com/rails/spring) - Spring is a Rails application preloader.
+It speeds up development by keeping your application running in the background so you don't need to boot it every time you run a test, rake task or migration.
+* [rails-footnotes](https://github.com/josevalim/rails-footnotes) - Rails footnotes displays footnotes in your application for easy debugging, such as sessions, request parameters, cookies, filter chain, routes, queries, etc.
+* [g](https://github.com/jugyo/g) - The Kernel.g that works like Kernel.p by using terminal-notifier or growl.
+* [terminal-notifier](https://github.com/julienXX/terminal-notifier) - terminal-notifier is a command-line tool to send Mac OS X User Notifications, which are available in Mac OS X 10.8 and higher.
+* [letter_opener](https://github.com/ryanb/letter_opener) - Preview email in the default browser instead of sending it.
+This means you do not need to set up email delivery in your development environment, and you no longer need to worry about accidentally sending a test email to someone else's address.
 * [Better Errors](https://github.com/charliesome/better_errors) - Better errors replaces the standard Rails error page with a much better and more useful error page.
 	* If you would like to use Better Errors' advanced features (REPL, local/instance variable inspection, pretty stack frame names), you need to add the [binding_ _of__caller](https://github.com/banister/binding_of_caller).
 * [RailsPanel](https://github.com/dejan/rails_panel) - RailsPanel is a Chrome extension for Rails development that will end your tailing of development.log.